AlexOrlek/ATCG/README.md

 By default, the number of threads is 1, but multi-threading is recommended to reduce computing time; the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.<br>
 By default, breakpoint distances and alignment length distribution statistics are not calculated.
 Calculation of breakpoint distances (measuring structural similarity) is specified using the `--breakpoint` flag.
 Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
 The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.<br>
+The `-r` flag determines the parameter used to select the best alignment among overalapping alignments (bitscore, length, or percent identity).<br>
+The `-l` flag specifies a length filter which is applied to trimmed alignments prior to calculating breakpoint distance and alignment length statistics.
+The rationale for the flag is as follows: even if alignment length is selected as the best hit selection criterion (`-r alnlen`), shorter alignments may not nest within the longest alignment if alignment positions are staggered; therefore, short remnants of trimmed alignments (the flanks that did not overlap the best alignment) may remain post-trimming.
+Excluding these artifactual remnant alignments whilst retaining longer (e.g. gene-sized or longer) alignments should reduce bias when calculating breakpoint distance and alignment length statistics<br>
 For all-vs-all comparison, the distance metric(s) used to build tree(s) can be specified in a space-separated list using the `-d` flag; by default, DistanceScore_d8 and DistanceScore_d9 are used, producing 2 corresponding trees.
 The tree building method(s) can be specified using the `-m` flag; options are: 'dendrogram', 'phylogeny', 'none'.
 By default, a dendrogram is built using [hierarchical clustering](https://www.rdocumentation.org/packages/fastcluster/versions/1.1.25/topics/hclust) with the complete linkage method.
 If the phylogeny option is provided, a phylogenetic tree will be built using the balanced minimum evolution method ([Desper and Gascuel 2002](https://www.ncbi.nlm.nih.gov/pubmed/12487758)).
 If the none option is specified, then no trees will be built.
 If both dendrogram and phylogeny options are provided in a space-separated list, then trees will be constructed using both methods.<br>
 If you only want to obtain pairwise blast output, not distance statistics the `--blastonly` flag should be provided.